ibm-cloud-docs/EventStreams/enabling_mirroring.md

 This information describes how to set up two {{site.data.keyword.messagehub}} Enterprise clusters as a mirrored pair.
 Use cases include disaster recovery, backups, and geo-replication.
 {: shortdesc}

-When you are building a solution involving mirroring in {{site.data.keyword.messagehub}}, consider how your solution will deal with the following two scenarios:
+When you build a solution involving mirroring in {{site.data.keyword.messagehub}}, consider how your solution will deal with the following two scenarios:

 Data loss
 :  Mirroring is asynchronous.
 That is, messages must be successfully produced to the source cluster before being mirrored to the target cluster.
 If a failure occurs on the source cluster before those messages are mirrored, applications will need to deal with the loss of those messages.